-Each month's newsletter features an update on interest rate trends and where opportunities appear.
-Members see the most recent table of interest rates displayed in a format which allows them to compare yields on various types and qualities of fixed income securities.
-The table shows the change in rates for the month, for year to date and yield spreads (spreads refer to the different in interest income between different securities expressed in basis points i.e. 100 basis points is 1 percent.)between each security class and 10 year U.S. Treasuries for the month and since the beginning of the year.
-Changes in yields and spreads are often indicators of where certain rates are headed and where the best buying opportunities are.
+Each month’s newsletter features an update on interest rate trends and the most attractive relative values.
+Subscribers see the most recent table of interest rates, displayed in a format that allows them to compare yields on various types and qualities of fixed income securities.
+The table shows the change in rates for the month and year-to-date, as well as yield spreads.
+Spreads represent the differences in yield between the various security classes and 10-year U.S. Treasuries, at month-end and at the beginning of the year.
+The spreads are expressed in basis points (100 basis points = one percentage point).
+Changes in yields and spreads can help investors locate the best buying opportunities.

 2 Per Merrill Lynch.

 3 Per the Income Securities Advisor Index.

 4 Eligible for 15% tax rate.
 Yields shown at after tax % of US Treasuries rate.